hcsullivan12/pixy/README.md

 # pixy

-##3D reconstruction for pixelated LArTPCs employing mutliplexing through inductive regions of interest
+Pixy is a 3D reconstruction software for pixelated LArTPCs employing mutliplexing through inductive regions of interest

 In the working directory, type the following commands to set up the environment.

+## Setting environment and building pixy

 '''
 . setup.sh